 ROR provides a set of open tools for interacting with ROR data and integrating ROR IDs.
 These include:

-ROR can be used in any system where affiliation data is collected or consumed.
+ROR can be used in any system where research organization information is collected or distributed.
 ROR is therefore useful for any stakeholders who need to track research by institution, including publishers, repositories, funders, and research administrators.
 See a list of current integrations.

-ROR is a cross-organization collaboration led by California Digital Library, Crossref, and DataCite, in consultation with a broad network of community advisors.
-Read more about ROR's governance structure and sustainability model.
+ROR is operated as a collaborative initiative by California Digital Library, Crossref, and DataCite, in consultation with a broad network of community advisors.
+Read more about ROR's governance model.

 - ROR, ROR registry: The Research Organization Registry, available in the UI at https://ror.org/search or the API at https://api.ror.org/organizations

 - ROR identifier/ROR ID: The identifier for a particular organization, ex: https://ror.org/03yrm5c26

 - ROR record: The metadata associated with a ROR identifier, ex: https://ror.org/03yrm5c26 or https://api.ror.org/organizations/https://ror.org/03yrm5c26

 Updated 10 months ago